-Method 5: Use Slow Drying Acrylic Paint
+Use Slow Drying Acrylic Paint

-This means there is NO additional mixing or ratios you need to worry about.
+The great thing about these is NO additional mixing or ratios you need to worry about.
 (Thank god)

-and to take this one step further, if you are looking for slow-drying paint that you can further manipulate a few hours AFTER a painting session, you may want to consider interactive paint.
+…and to take this one step further, if you are looking for slow-drying paint that you can further manipulate a few hours AFTER a painting session, you may want to consider interactive paint.